HernandezRosasSergio0309/savings-app-pro/docs/SRS.md

 ---

 ## 6. Conclusion
-This SRS outlines the core technical and operational requirements for the **Galaxy Savings App Pro** mobile platform.
+This SRS outlines the core technical and operational requirements for the **Galaxy Savings** mobile platform.
 By adhering to these functional definitions, non-functional performance benchmarks, and strict structural business rules, the engineering team ensures the delivery of a stable, secure, and cross-platform financial tracking system.
 This blueprint guides all development phases toward a successful, unified deployment.